Professional-Scala/wiley-professional-scala/README.md

 Ensure the `scala`, `scaladoc` and `mvn` commands are on the command path.

-The use of an IDE is recommended but not essential.

 ### Required Hardware

 Processor: Pentium 2 266 MHz or better